Strech/avrora/README.md

   schemas_path: "./priv/schemas",
   registry_schemas_autoreg: false, # optional: if you want manually register schemas
   convert_null_values: false, # optional: if you want to keep decoded `:null` values as is
-  convert_map_to_proplist: false # optional: if you want to restore the old behavior for decoding map-type
+  convert_map_to_proplist: false, # optional: if you want to restore the old behavior for decoding map-type
   names_cache_ttl: :timer.minutes(5) # optional: if you want periodic disk reads
 ```